aryawidjaja/Payload-Dropping-Mechanism-TDA-Aksantara/README.md

 ## Wiring Scheme

-Please refer to the [Wiring Guide](https://bit.ly/WiringPDMPAD) for detailed instructions on how to wire the UAV Payload Dropping Mechanism (PDM) in PAD mode.
+Please refer to the [PAD Wiring Guide](https://bit.ly/WiringPDMPAD) for detailed instructions on how to wire the UAV Payload Dropping Mechanism (PDM) in PAD mode.
-Please refer to the [Wiring Guide](https://bit.ly/WiringPDM) for detailed instructions on how to wire the UAV Payload Dropping Mechanism (PDM) in WHS mode.
+Please refer to the [WHS Wiring Guide](https://bit.ly/WiringPDM) for detailed instructions on how to wire the UAV Payload Dropping Mechanism (PDM) in WHS mode.

 ## License